jthoma/code-collection/README.md

 #### .any_key(int length, [] chars)

 This method provides the most flexibilty that one should specify the char list as array and length as a rounded number.
 The generated string will be of the said length and uses random chars from supplied list.

+## AWS/SNS to CloudWatch log

+### Introduction

+Nothing much, an SNS Payload with solid subject and string message is expected which will be consoled by this lambda.